-- 1. To protect equipment and furnishings in the classroom and laboratory areas, only water, in closed, covered containers, is permitted.
+1. To protect equipment and furnishings in the classroom and laboratory areas, beverages must be in closed, covered containers.
 No other food or drinks are allowed, unless specific permission is granted by the faculty.
-However, under no circumstance may food or drinks be in the laboratory areas - 2.
-Students are to be in proper uniform for any class, lab, clinical, practicum, or other related school activity unless assigned otherwise.
-Participation at Morning Huddle and participation in end of day manager assignments is expected. - 3.
+However, under no circumstance may food or drinks be in the laboratory areas.

+- 2. Students are to be in proper uniform for any class, lab, clinical, practicum, or other related school activity unless assigned otherwise. - 3.
 All laboratory equipment should be returned to its proper place after use.
 Any broken equipment must be reported to the faculty for repairs. - 4.
-The refrigerator in the Medical Assisting lab is for specific medications only.
+The refrigerator in the Veterinary Assisting lab is for specific medications only.
 No personal food or drink is permitted to be store there. - 5.
 Students will not use electronic devices for personal needs while in classroom.
 Students are expected to follow the guidelines of the Telecommunications Policy and not use electronic devices for personal information while in the classroom, lab areas, or practicum experiences. - 6.
 No student is allowed in the faculty's office without permission. - 7.
 Students are responsible for keeping their individual desk areas policed of trash and in order.
 Chairs are to be returned to place at the end of each class. - 8.
 If at any time a conflict arises, for any reason, during class time or clinical the student is to avoid a serious confrontation at all costs.
 Right or wrong, students should avoid being part of a bad scenario that would have an impact on the program.
 Students should report to the faculty or department chairperson immediately and allow them to disarm the situation. - 9.
 All injuries and/or illnesses must be reported immediately to the faculty. - 10.
 Students who become ill during class must notify the faculty before leaving the classroom.
 If a student should have to leave for the day during school hours, the faculty must be notified and student will sign out on clipboard - 11.
 Lake Tech is a tobacco free institution.
 The use of tobacco products of any kind, including e-cigarettes, is not permitted at any Lake Tech or externship location. - 12.
 Students will be asked to leave the classroom, clinical or practicum if there is any reasonable cause that they are under the influence of drugs or alcohol.
 Students will be immediately sent for drug screening in this situation with the cost of testing being the student's responsibility.
-The advisory council for Medical Assisting states that industry standard mandates students cannot smell of smoke during classroom and/or practicum. - 13.
-Each student is expected to behave in a dignified manner at all times a manner which conforms to the ethics of the profession and which instills patient confidence in medical assisting abilities.
-Irresponsible, unprofessional, or unethical behavior may result in termination from the program.
+The advisory council for Veterinary Assisting states that industry standard mandates students cannot smell of smoke during classroom and/or practicum. - 13.
+Each student is expected to behave in a dignified manner at all times a manner which conforms to the ethics of the profession and which instills patient confidence in Veterinary Assisting abilities.
+Irresponsible, unprofessional, or unethical behavior may result in termination from the program. - 14.
+No form of rough handling or animal abuse will be tolerated.
+This includes hard leash pull, hitting, kicking, screaming, or any unnecessary type of discipline or correction of an animal.